 Similar to Pennsylvania, its neighboring state, Delaware’s SREC pricing has steadily fallen throughout its lifetime.
 Is it time to increase the RPS in Delaware?
 We sure hope so.

 We are currently only offer Sol Brokerage contract in Delaware.
-Learn more about Sol Brokerage contract here.
-You can learn more about our contract options here.
-Contract options and pricing are subject to change on a monthly basis.
+Learn more about our Sol Brokerage contract here.

 Solar installers interested in receiving up-to-date monthly pricing can subscribe to our Sol Circuit newsletter by visiting our contact us page.